archie9211/archie9211.github.io/_posts/2019-08-24-Fix Time difference in Windows and Linux distro when dual booted.md

   sandbox="allow-scripts allow-same-origin">
 </iframe>

-Other way if changing the way how windows interprets time.
-This one if bit longer and involves editing regitry which can mess with system(typical Windows thing).
+Other method of changing the way how windows interprets time.
+This one is bit longer and involves editing regitry which can mess with system(typical Windows thing).
 So that one is not recommeneded.

 I hope your problem is now solved.
 And for any doubts please comment below.